We provide the Experience; You supply the Knowledge.

 Our May competition is designed to host 120 combustion class teams.

-Our June competition is designed to host up to 75 electric class teams.
+Our June competition is expanding this year to host 100 electric class teams.

 To View Volunteer Descriptions click here